We must base Irish Defence Policy on debate, not caprice

-Irish Defence Policy – the sleeping dog that’s no longer content to stay sleeping
+Irish Defence Policy – the sleeping dog that’s no longer content to stay asleep

 This column first appeared on Broadsheet on Monday, January 31st with the much snappier title: Indefensible.
 In it, I explain how a decade of political neglect of both defence policy and the Defence Forces is coming back to haunt the government.
 Sadly, the comments of An Taoiseach and of Ministers Coveney and Ryan point to them having beither the ideas or the political will to undo the damage of thar decade of neglect.